jorge-cardoso/jorge-cardoso.github.io/index.md

 cloud services are slow or unresponsive.

 The basic research areas we touch and integrate include:
-+ Cloud computing.
++ Cloud Computing, Cloud Operations and Cloud Monitoring
-+ Machine learning.
-+ Deep learning.
++ Machine learning and Deep learning.
-+ Distributed systems.
++ Distributed Systems Reliability and Availability.
-+ Software reliability.
++ Anomaly Detection and Root-cause Analysis.

 They are applied to create new and innovative systems for:
 + AI-driven Cloud Operations